Write Letters to Trans Folks

 Be as creative as you like!
 You can write your messages on whatever paper you’d like (construction paper, note cards, folded greeting cards, etc.).
 Feel free to use markers, stickers, etc. but please do not include glitter or cards with lots of 3D embellishments, which can cause issues when mailing them.
 Please do not put cards in envelopes.

-Or, if you’d like, you can download one of the templates below and print them at home or at an office and printing service store (i.e., Staples, Kinkos).
+You can download one of the templates below and print them at home or at an office and printing service store (i.e., Staples, Kinkos).

 - “You are enough, always!”

 - “Be strong, be beautiful, be proud, be you!”

 - “I want you to know I see you and I support you. —Your friend from state/country”

 - “You are so loved.
 Don’t ever forget that!”

 - “I’m so proud of you, just for being you.”

 - “I believe in you.
 Be true to who you are! —A queer friend”